 - With larger equipment the Airport out grew the existing maintenance building and constructed a new modern maintenance shop which is still in operation today.

 - A new modernized Airport Rescue and Fire Fighting facility was constructed and remains in operation today.

 - Mike Daigle was hired as the new Airport Manager and served the Airport until 2003

 - Dan Wruck was hired as the new Airport Manager and served the Airport until 2012

 - Clinton Torp was hired as the new Airport Director and currently serves the Airport

 - La Crosse Municipal Airport was renamed the La Crosse Regional Airport to better represent the geographic area the Airport serves.

 - In February, the La Crosse Regional Airport Terminal Rehabilitation Project was dedicated with a nearly $14.2 million dollar renovation project.

-- Construction started on a 9th new 10-unit t-hangar which will accomodate larger twin engine aircraft.
+- Construction started on a 9th new 10-unit t-hangar which will accommodate larger twin engine aircraft.

 - Phase 1 of a 2 phase project is completed on the Terminal Apron.
 The project ensures that larger, modern, air carrier aircraft can continue to utilize the airport.